Tunisia

 Registration Body (approximate number of NGOs)

-Public Participation Parliament has been dissolved and laws are issued directly by the President without public consultation
+Public Participation Parliament has been dissolved and laws are issued directly by the President without public consultation.
+Meaningful public participation has become virtually impossible.

 Barriers to Entry Mandatory legal establishment by notification and various constraints on foreign organizations to be established and operate in Tunisia.